DataKind-BLR/karnataka-learning-patnership/ranking.md

 # Ranking Method

-The goal is to introduce a ranking methodology to create metrics that can flexibly combines various dimensions that might affect positively or negatively.
+The goal is to introduce a ranking methodology to create metrics that can flexibly combine various dimensions that might affect positively or negatively.

 ## Approach